kayveen/Learning-how-to-learn-Coursera-Notes/README.md

 ***Procrastination***

 When starting a task which we do not enjoy, the feeling of unease has a similar brain pattern to pain and so we swap to something more pleasant.
-This is calledÂ *Procrastination*.
+This is called *Procrastination*.

 Procrastination is especially important because to build solid neural chunks you need time and you cannot put it off until last minute.